boytchev/suica/docs/suica.md

 JS:
 background( 𝑐𝑜𝑙𝑜𝑟 );
 ```
 Property and command.
 Defines the background color of the Suica canvas.
 It can be set as HTML attribute, CSS style (both inlined and non-inlined), HTML tag and JavaScript function.
-By default the background color is [white smoke](https://www.color-hex.com/color/f5f5f5).
+By default, the background color is [white smoke](https://www.color-hex.com/color/f5f5f5).

 ```html
 HTML/CSS: